katysill/flood-detection/README.md

 # Flood Detection Workflow

 This repository is for a research project focused on improving urban flood detection with a focus on differentiating building shadow from flood waters.
 The workflow is motivated by the challenges in rapidly and accurately assessing flooding extent utilizing high resolution remote sensing imagery, as shadows from buildings look spectrally similar to water.
-The workflow utilizes packages from NumPy, Matplotlib, scikit-image, scikit-learn, RasterIO, and EarthPy.
-The workbook was developed using the [earth-analytics-python environment](https://github.com/earthlab/earth-analytics-python-env)

 The repository includes provides code for running three different approaches for identifying floods from DigitalGlobe's WorldView-2 imagery.
 The three approaches include: thresholding spectral indices, applying supervised machine learning methods and applying unsupervised machine learning methods.
 Each of the three approaches can be found in the following notebooks: